mrrostam/rcplant/README.md

     def __init__(self, sensor_type: SpectrumType, location_cm: int)
 ```

-A class to define a new sensor
+A class to define a new sensor.

 ##### Input parameters: